top of page

 At Rev. Eliot's request, the likeness of his friend, the formerly enslaved Archer Alexander who Eliot had harbored as a fugitive slave, was included in the final monument.

-President Abraham Lincoln is recognized in this monument for his leadership in ending slavery in this country.
+President Abraham Lincoln is recognized in this monument for his leadership in ending slavery in the United States.

 And, on the day of the dedication, former slave, abolitionist and renowned orator Frederick Douglass delivered a powerful and heartfelt speech reflecting not only on the life and accomplishments of President Lincoln but also communicating the importance of this, the first, monument in the country to Lincoln's memory--a monument conceived of by a freed woman and paid for solely from donations from Black Americans.